CSRNet: Cascaded Selective Resolution Network for Real-time Semantic Segmentation: Introduction

 To tackle these issues and improve the performance for real-time segmentation, we propose a Cascaded Selective Resolution Network (CSRNet) by using progressive aggregation of features at different resolutions.
-In the feature aggregation process, CSRNet continues to incorporate global semantics and preserve edge details, thereby alleviating the problems of segmenting thing objects and similar classes.
+In the feature aggregation process, CSRNet continues to incorporate global semantics and preserve edge details, thereby alleviating the problems of segmenting thin objects and similar classes.
 Specifically, the proposed CSRNet consists of two critical modules: (1) The Shorted Pyramid Fusion Module (SPFM) is employed to embed the global context information and enlarge the receptive field in each stage at the corresponding resolution of feature maps.
 The multiple adoption of SPFM enables rich context information embedding in the proposed network.
 (2) The Selective Resolution Module (SRM) based on the attention mechanism, is designed to fuse feature information of adjacent resolutions.
 SRM assigns soft channel attentions across the feature maps to handle the problem caused by multi-scale objects.
 More attention will be assigned to the lower-resolution feature map due to its sizeable receptive field if there is a dominant object inside the input image.
+A comparison of speed-accuracy trade-off with the previous real-time methods on testing set of Cityscapes \citep{cordts2016cityscapes} and Camvid \citep{brostow2008segmentation} is shown in Figure \ref{fig:comp}.
+The proposed method outperforms the previous efficient segmentation approaches by accuracy and can be run in real-time.
 The main contributions of our work are as follows:

 \begin{itemize} \item \textbf{Multiple-stage segmentation network.} We propose a multiple-stage segmentation network CSRNet to refine the feature maps progressively and improve the feature representation ability.